 Glucose (sugar) is a vital nutrient for human life.
 HOWEVER, if there is too much sugar in the blood, it can wreak havoc on every bodily system, including the immune system.
 People with diabetes have chronically high blood sugar.
 This is either because they do not produce enough insulin, their cells are not sensitive to insulin, or a combination of the two.
 Insulin acts as the key to allow sugar to enter cells.
 When sugar enters cells, the sugar is removed from the blood.
 When sugar cannot effectively enter cells, then it has no choice but to stay in the blood, causing high blood sugar, otherwise known as hyperglycemia.
 People with diabetes have chronically high blood sugar, which puts them at significantly higher risk of infections compared to the general population.[*]

+Additionally, surgical patients and critically ill patients who develop hyperglycemia are prone to infections and are at greater risk for poor medical outcomes (*).
 This demonstrates that even short-term hyperglycemia can have a negative impact on the immune system.
-Therefore, drinking sugary drinks or eating cakes, candy, white bread, white rice, and other foods that cause blood sugar spikes may have negative consequences for your immune health.
+Therefore, drinking sugary drinks or eating cakes, candy, bread, rice, cereal, potatoes, and other foods that cause blood sugar spikes may have negative consequences for your immune health.
 Occasional blood sugar spikes are unlikely to have a meaningful impact, but daily spikes certainly could.

 When too much sugar is in the blood, it starts to bind with other things in the blood, like proteins.
 When this happens, the result is called an advanced glycation end product (AGEs).
 AGEs can trigger inflammatory pathways.[*] Whatever glucose binds to no longer works the way it’s supposed to.
 So, whatever that thing was supposed to do, it can no longer do.
 For example, hemoglobin is a protein in red blood cells that carries oxygen throughout the body.
 When blood sugar is high, glucose binds to hemoglobin and it can no longer carry oxygen effectively.[*] Doctors measure the amount of oxygen-bound hemoglobin in a person’s blood and use this measure to diagnose diabetes.
 This measurement is called HbA1c, and it approximates blood sugar levels over the previous 3 months.